EXCLUSIVE COVER REVEAL

 In this stunning sequel to The Caves of Tavannar, Josie’s return to Galidom is a far cry from the joyful reunion she’d hoped for.
 While friends fight for their lives in the south, Josie must face a battle of her own, as the pendant takes her north on a perilous quest to save the ocean city of Nysa.

 If you love fantasy adventures filled with epic battles, heroic warriors, monstrous creatures, breathtaking landscapes, ancient prophecies and dark sorcery, The Book of Seven is for you.
-The story is steeped in Celtic, Nordic and other world mythologies, with many spiritual and paranormal themes woven throughout.
+The story is steeped in both Western and Eastern mythologies, with many spiritual and paranormal themes woven throughout.
 There is magic and mystery, love and loss, hope and betrayal – and some surprising twists along the way.

 The front cover portrays a particular scene from The Book of Seven, where Josie and Onni are fleeing across a frozen lake after waking the terrifying Fyrinn from its winter sleep.
 The illustration was in part, created from my vivid imagination, but I also drew much inspiration from the many spectacular and hostile landscapes found across our own incredible planet.